 Step by Step to Listening Success

 But that was soon to change: With each day and practice in everyday life, sounds became clearer and more distinct.
 For the first time in my life, for example, I heard birds—that was an indescribably beautiful feeling.
-My partner explained to me what sound a woodpecker makes, what sound an eagle-owl makes, and what a jay sounds like.
+I discovered what sound a woodpecker makes, what sound an eagle-owl makes, and what a jay sounds like.

 And finally the time came when I understood much better: In the cinema.
 In everyday life.
 Talking on the phone no longer scared me.